dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/development/deploy.md

 ### The Release Branch

 Make sure You only make Pull Request from `origin/develop` into `origin/release`.
-The Release Branch is more kind of a **slave branch**.
+The Release Branch is more kind of a **secondary branch**.
 It reflects the latest version, but is actually only used to publish new versions and to make builds for the Portal.

 **TODO:** GitFlow and CI structure graphics